Writing Competition

 In any year, depending on the quality of the submissions, awards may be

-made in all or some of these three categories.
+made in all, some, or none of these three categories.

-other token of recognition, and travel expenses to attend the College's
+other token of recognition, and (if applicable) travel expenses to attend the College’s

-annual dinner held in conjunction with the Spring Meeting of the Business
+annual dinner (if held, typically in conjunction with the Spring Meeting of the Business

-Eligible entries will discuss some aspect of consumer financial services
+Eligible entries must discuss some aspect of U.S. consumer financial services

 works on subjects within these (or other) areas will be considered if they